loader image

 In July 1910, floats with a ‘step’ were constructed by Borwick & Sons, boat builders of Bowness-on-Windermere, for Gnosspelius from his designs and which he tested at Windermere, just south of Rawlinson Nab – the first floats with a hydroplane step in the world.
 Gnosspelius started with 2 floats, but at the end of 1910 switched to a single float with 1 step.

 The wings were of a Blériot-type.
-A pyramid pylon above the fuselage supported bracing and warping wires.
+A king post above the fuselage supported bracing and warping wires.

 Gnosspelius No. 1 had an open latticework fuselage of rectangular cross-section with 6 bays.